 We also tested this 300° F method with an infusion that contained THC-rich flowers.
 Interestingly, it takes flowers less time to convert THCa to THC.
 After only 90 minutes, all of the THCa in these flowers transformed to delta-9 THC.

 Before Testing Our Decarb Methods, Heed These Considerations

 Since everyone’s oven is slightly different, you may need to set it at an even higher temperature.
-Anyone who wants to try these methods should invest in a wired thermometer and a tCheck scanner to gauge their efficacy.
+Anyone who wants to try these methods should invest in a wired thermometer and a tCheck Potency Tester to gauge their efficacy.

 Also, please keep in mind our trial only examined a 20 mL sample size.
 Since many people make more than 20 mL of a THC infusion, it will probably take longer for your oil to reach 300° F than it did in our findings.
 This is another reason you need to rely on accurate tools like a high-quality thermometer and a tCheck scanner to figure out when your infusion has active THC.

-To find out more about the benefits of the tCheck potency tester, be sure to follow this link.
+Find out more about the benefits of the tCheck potency tester and measure your THC and CBD levels.